-We seek to find solutions, and inform current debates, based on hard data and robust empirical research, to today’s most pressing and complex economic development problems.
+CNE seeks to find solutions, and inform current debates, based on hard data and robust empirical research, to today’s most pressing and complex economic development problems.
 This stems from our belief that public policy should not be based on personal opinion or political preference but rather should be the product of careful analysis and independently verifiable research.

-Not-for-Profit: CNE’s views and its research agenda are set solely by its Senior Management with support from its Faculty.
+CNE believes that public policy is best developed independently of any party platform or political agenda.
+CNE’s views and its research agenda are set solely by its senior management with support from its faculty.
 CNE does not engage in any work for hire.
-In order to safeguard the independence of the research staff in the pursuit of their studies, all fundraising efforts are separate and insulated from the research and policy work.
-Donors to the Center are advised that their support will not in any way control, determine, or influence the conduct of particular investigations or the conclusions reached as part of those research endeavors.
+In order to safeguard the independence of the research staff in pursuit of their studies, all fundraising efforts are kept separate from the research and policy work.
+Donors are advised that their support will not in any way control, determine, or influence investigations or the conclusions reached as part of those research endeavors.